-Borrowers might choose a fixed-rate loan to lock in a low rate.
-Borrowers choose fixed-rate loans when interest rates are low and they wish to lock in this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
-Call Chase Mortgage at 435-755-6622 for details.
+You might choose a fixed-rate loan to lock in a low rate.
+People select these types of loans because interest rates are low and they want to lock in at this low rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at a favorable rate.
+Call Chase Mortgage at 435-755-6622 to learn more.

-The majority of ARMs feature this cap, which means they can't increase over a certain amount in a given period of time.
-Your ARM may feature a cap on how much your interest rate can go up in one period.
-For example: no more than a couple percent per year, even if the index the rate is based on goes up by more than two percent.
-Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount that the monthly payment can increase in a given period.
-Almost all ARMs also cap your rate over the life of the loan.
+Most ARM programs feature a "cap" that protects you from sudden monthly payment increases.
+Your ARM may feature a cap on interest rate variances over the course of a year.
+For example: no more than a couple percent a year, even though the index the rate is based on goes up by more than two percent.
+Sometimes an ARM features a "payment cap" which guarantees that your payment can't go above a certain amount over the course of a given year.
+The majority of ARMs also cap your rate over the life of the loan period.

-ARMs most often feature the lowest, most attractive rates toward the start.
-They usually provide the lower rate from a month to ten years.
-You've probably read about 5/1 or 3/1 ARMs.
+ARMs usually start at a very low rate that may increase over time.
+You may have heard about "3/1 ARMs" or "5/1 ARMs".
 For these loans, the initial rate is set for three or five years.
-After this period it adjusts every year.
-These types of loans are fixed for 3 or 5 years, then adjust after the initial period.
-These loans are usually best for borrowers who anticipate moving within three or five years.
-These types of ARMs benefit people who plan to move before the loan adjusts.
+It then adjusts every year.
+These types of loans are fixed for 3 or 5 years, then adjust.
+These loans are often best for people who anticipate moving in three or five years.
+These types of ARMs most benefit borrowers who plan to move before the initial lock expires.